bkoprucu/jekyll4test/_posts/2023-09-15-How-to-improve-performance-of-micro-services-on-cloud.md

 ---
 author: "Berk Koprucu"
-exc: "We look at some Java code and we wonder"
+excerpt_text: "We look at some Java code and we wonder"
 # published: false
 tags: [AWS, Spring]
 categories: [Java, Test, How to improve performance]